OscuroBok/OscuroBok_dashboard_BE/README.md

-# OscuroBok Frontend Codebase
+# OscuroBok Backend Codebase

-Welcome to the OscuroBok Frontend Codebase!
-This README provides a comprehensive yet simple guide for new contributors to understand the key components and flow of this Next.js project.
-The codebase primarily focuses on user authentication, OTP verification, and role-based access, using various modern technologies like React, Redux, MUI, Formik, and more.
+Welcome to the OscuroBok Backend Codebase!
+This README provides a comprehensive yet simple guide for new contributors to understand the key components and flow of this project.
+The codebase primarily focuses on user
+- Authentication,
+- OTP verification,
+- Role-based access

 ## Tech Stack